Critical Illness Insurance – what does it cover?

 The sector you work in or the type of work you do can also affect the price of the policy.

-Most critical illness policies are designed to pay out once only although some insurers may pay out smaller payment if you are diagnosed with a less severe condition.
 The cover will then continue and you may be able to make another claim if you develop a critical illness later.

 List of conditions

-Make sure you understand exactly what is and what isn’t covered and check for any exclusions.
-For instance, not all types of cancer are likely to be included because many forms of the disease are now considered to be treatable – indeed, some providers may only pay out when the disease reaches a certain stage.
-This can apply to other conditions such as heart attacks or strokes and the payout will depend on the severity of your condition.
+For instance, not all types of cancer are likely to be included.
+This is because many forms of the disease are now considered to be treatable.
+Indeed, some providers may only pay out when the disease reaches a certain stage.

 What else to consider

-Shop around to see what’s available.
-Ask your existing insurer for a quote as critical illness cover may be an option you can add to your life insurance or PHI policy and work out cheaper.
+Ask your existing insurer for a quote.
+Critical illness may be an option you can add to your life insurance or income protection policy.
+The overall cost is likely to be cheaper.

-This type of policy has no cash-in value, so if you outlive the duration of the policy as it were, or decide to terminate cover at some stage, you won’t get any money back.
+This type of policy has no cash-in value.
+So if you outlive the duration of the policy as it were, or decide to terminate cover at some stage, you won’t get any money back.

 Finally, before deciding on which provider to use, check out the claims data insurers are obliged to publish.
 This will tell you about their premiums but also reveal the percentage of claims they turn down and why.